 The fair value assumptions relating to pricing, product margins and expense levels were based upon management's experience with its own operations and the compound semiconductor industry as a whole.
 In developing EMCORE's future estimated revenues and costs, new product introductions were expected to commence in calendar 1998 and net cash flows were expected to commence in calendar 1999 and 2000.
 In determining fair value of the acquired projects, a risk-adjusted discount rate of 20% was utilized.
-EMCORE has capitalized approximately \$0.5 million for MODE's workforce, which is included in goodwill.
+EMCORE has capitalized approximately 0.5 million for MODE's workforce, which is included in goodwill and is offset against the values assigned in the table above.